Tag: learn

 As Isaiah continues, he shares how God will provide the life essentials to everyone.
 God will provide a way where everyone need not fear for their well-being.
 The implication of no orphans or widows (the weakest and most vulnerable) is there too.

 The totality of this promise of warmth and belonging won’t be experienced on this side of life.
-The does still us, however, and that is ours to hold onto.
+The Father does still love us, however, and that is ours to hold onto.

-Remaining “in” the Father and “in” though is a little more than just sitting.
-It is an active pursuit of a relationship with God, through the of the .
+Remaining “in” the Father and “in” Jesus though is a little more than just sitting.
+It is an active pursuit of a relationship with God, through the gift of the Holy Spirit.
 It is the Holy Spirit that remains to teach and guide us, even today.

 Yet, just because the Holy Spirit is here and present, does not mean that we do nothing.
 Jesus said that the Holy Spirit would teach us.
 Teaching, though, requires students.
 Until we die (and maybe even after), we are all, to be constantly learning about God.